 I am thrilled with your course, only 5 weeks in and I am already doing things I never imagined I would be able to do!
 Especially with only HAND TOOLS!
 You have an amazing staff to say the least!
 I am blown away with their ability to teach, a rare characteristic in my opinion, even more so is their passion to do so.
 I feel that they are able to accurately depict the philosophies and ideas mentioned in your website.
 My expectations did not even come close to the actual experience I have been given, and that is only in a short short time!
 I can only dream of what the next 11 months will bring!
 I am convinced my decision to study at Rowden Farm is the best one I have made to date!
 Thank you!

 Much Appreciation and Gratitude!

 You can start a course with us at any time.
 February, June, September and November are favourites .
-This way someone is only a few months ahead of you and you can guage where you will be in a few months, set targets for yourself, dont race to go faster, do it right, make mistakes thats fine do it again we all make mistakes.
-For us teaching is a way of making sense of the world."
+This way you can see someone only a few months ahead of you and gauge where you will be in a few months.
+Set targets for yourself.
+Don't race to go faster, do it right.
+Make mistakes, that's fine, do it again, we all make mistakes.

-This is not a college or school, no eleven week terms then a long expensive rest.
-We are a real working workshop, that is our history; we work for FIFTY WEEKS A YEAR.
+This is not a College or School, no eleven week terms then a long expensive rest.
+We are a real working workshop, that is our history our past, we work for FIFTY WEEKS A YEAR.
 Our teaching is based upon that year.
 You need every moment you can get to develop your skills and begin to develop your personal aesthetic.
 You need time in a supportive, intensive, making environment.